 Cheryl Jonson is a professor of criminal justice at Cincinnati's Xavier University where she has studied whether increased security measures — namely armed guards on campus, locked down buildings and metal detectors — are an effective means of preventing school shootings.

-There were armed school guards at Columbine, says Jonson.
+There were armed school guards at Columbine, Jonson said when we spoke to her in 2018.
 The Sandy Hook shooter shot through glass panes to bypass locked doors.
 And in 2005, a student in Red Lake, Minnesota, passed through his school's metal detector before killing an unarmed guard who tried to stop him, five students, a teacher and then himself.

 There's also concern that militarizing schools with armed guards and security checkpoints contributes to the idea that the school is an unsafe place where violence is almost expected.
-Jonson's 2017 paper (obviously written before the February 2018 Parkland incident) pointed out that the raw number of homicides at U.S. schools each year since Columbine in 1999 had actually decreased or remained stable over the years.
+Jonson's 2017 paper (obviously written before the 2018 Parkland and Santa Fe High School incidents) pointed out that the raw number of homicides at U.S. schools each year since Columbine in 1999 had actually decreased or remained stable over the years.

 If You See Something, Say Something

 One of the best ways to prevent school shootings, both Jonson and Warnick agree, is to encourage people to speak up when they suspect that a classmate, friend or family member is contemplating something terrible.

 A day before the Parkland shooting, a grandmother in Washington State called 911 when she found her 18-year-old grandson's handwritten plans for a gruesome school attack involving homemade explosives.

 "That's a school shooting we're not talking about today," said Jonson, citing a report from the Secret Service and the Department of Education that in 81 percent of school shootings, at least one other person knew about the plans.
 In 59 percent of shootings, two or more people had information about the attacks before they occurred.